dadrian/dadrian.io/content/blog/posts/against-weak-key-checking.md

 domain control and issuing the certificates used for HTTPS.
-The _Baseline Requirements_ (BRs) are technical and policy requirements that govern certification CA behavior, compliance with the BRs is "verified" by external auditors. _Root programs_, which are run by certificate consumers that maintain root stores, such as Mozilla, Apple, Microsoft, and Chrome, require compliance with the BRs.
+The _Baseline Requirements_ (BRs) are technical and policy requirements that govern certification CA behavior, compliance with the BRs is "verified" by external auditors. _Root programs_ require compliance with the BRs.
+Root programs are ran by certificate consumers that maintain root stores, such as Mozilla, Apple, Microsoft, and Chrome, require compliance with the BRs.
 The BRs are maintained by the _CA/Browser Forum_ (CABF).

-CAs are currently (June 1, 2023) [required bGy the BRs][br-weak-keys] to reject issuance requests if they are made aware of a demonstrated or proven method that can easily compute the Applicant’s Private Key[^1].
+CAs are currently [required by the BRs][br-weak-keys] to reject issuance requests if they are made aware of a demonstrated or proven method that can easily compute the Applicant’s Private Key[^1].
 In practice, this means that CAs are supposed to reject requests for certificates where the private key is vulnerable to [ROCA][roca] or [Debian Weak Keys][debian-weak-keys].
 There is currently a [CABF ballot][sc59] to codify this checking even further.

 At first glance, this seems reasonable---we should try to keep a high bar for security in the web PKI, and CAs are a natural place to enforce rules about